alpacahq/pylivetrader/README.md

 worrying about your python environment.
 See more details in the `dockerfiles` directory.

-If your algorithm file is called `algo.py`, this could be it.
+If your algorithm file is called `algo.py`, this could be all you need to run it.

 ```sh
 docker run -v $PWD:/work -w /work alpacamarkets/pylivetrader pylivetrader run -f algo.py
 ```

 Make sure you set up environment variables for the backend (use `-e KEY=VAL` for docker command).

 ## Smoke Test